jflamy/owlcms4/docs/Refereeing.md

 #### Example of Bluetooth buttons

-You can use Bluetooth buttons to control an iPad, or a Raspberry Pi.
+You can use Bluetooth buttons to control an iPad or a Windows laptop.
 You can find Bluetooth buttons from Home Automation providers, such as Flic.
 Illustrated below, [Flic2](https://flic.io/) buttons can act as stand-alone devices using their [Universal mode](https://flic.io/flic-universal) (you only need the buttons, not the hub)

-You can also build your own,
+You can also build your own Bluetooth buttons,

 - You can program an Arduino-like device, the ESP32, to [act as a Bluetooth keyboard](https://gist.github.com/manuelbl/66f059effc8a7be148adb1f104666467).
 - You can also find devices that do the Bluetooth emulation.
 See  [these instructions](https://learn.adafruit.com/introducing-the-adafruit-bluefruit-spi-breakout/hidkeyboard) as a starting point.